Tuy, Batangas: Barangays

-Tuy is politically subdivided into 22 barangays.
+Tuy is politically subdivided into 22 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, Tuy had a population of 46,519.
 The population density was sigfig 46,519/94.65.

+Languages

+Tagalog is the local language in the Batangueño dialect.
+Today, all are bilingual between English and Tagalog in all households.

+English is also spoken, which is included in its educational curriculum and is often used in business and government.

 Religion

 The primary religion in Tuy is Roman Catholicism with a few variations of biblical Christian denominations like evangelicals, and Baptists, among other groups.
 There are also other religions which include Jehovah's Witnesses, Adventists, and Church of Christ movements.

 The main poblacion of Tuy is predominantly followers of Blessed Virgin Mary (Roman Catholic) sporting yearly occasions to its honor.
 Also the main poblacion houses the Our lady of Peace Academy, a Roman Catholic school.

-There are 5 Iglesia ni Cristo chapels in Tuy, known as Guinhawa, Tuy, Sabang, Acle, Silangan.
+There are five Iglesia ni Cristo chapels in Tuy, known as Guinhawa, Tuy, Sabang, Acle, Silangan.

 Economy

 The primary income source of people from Tuy are through agricultural lands like sugarcane farms.
 Sugarcane harvests in Tuy are usually processed in neighboring towns' factories like Nasugbu and Balayan sporting lower income base in the town of Tuy.

 Some also depend on poultry, livestock, and other crops.
 Most of the population are unemployed or either migrating once employed due to absence of real high-paying job opportunities in its vicinity.